 While HVAC can be physically difficult, it can also be highly satisfying.
 As a technician you should be able to:

-One of the most common misconceptions about HVAC is that it’s a blue-collar job.
-It requires a distinct skill set, specialized instruction and ongoing certification.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar job.
+You have to have a distinct skill set, in-depth education and ongoing endorsements.

 - Avoid working at a desk or in an office.

-To become an HVAC technician, you should have a high school diploma or GED, plus comprehensive training.
-Other more specialized (and higher paying) HVAC positions typically must have extra instruction or endorsements.
+To become an HVAC technician, you’ll need a high school diploma or GED, in addition to comprehensive instruction.
+Other more specialized (and higher paying) HVAC careers typically require extra education or endorsements.

-You can become certified by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician relies on the program, which is usually six months to two years.
-Your employer could also expect NATE certification.
-Known as North American Technician Excellence, this industry-leading endorsement improves your technical know-how to help you better serve customers.
+You can get your certification by going to classes at a community college or trade school.
+How long it takes to become an HVAC technician depends on the program, which is usually six months to two years.
+Your employer may also require NATE certification.
+This stands for North American Technician Excellence, this top endorsement increases your technical expertise to help you better serve customers.

-Career Explorer says that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment updates.
+Career Explorer says that technicians who have expertise with tablets, electronics and troubleshooting will be in big demand as equipment becomes more technologically advanced.

-According to Midwest Technical Institute, attending a technical or trade school typically runs around $15,000.
-A community college usually runs around $5,000 annually.
+According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
+A community college typically costs around $5,000 annually.
 In comparison, the average student debt for a bachelor’s degree is $25,921.

-Your work schedule could vary depending on your employer.
-If you do repairs, you may work early, late or be on call.
-If you work in construction/home building or management, you may have more of a fixed schedule during normal business hours.
+Your work schedule may vary depending on where you work.
+If you work in repairs, you may work early, late or be on call.
+If you work in construction/home building or management, you could have more of a set schedule during usual business hours.

-As a technician, you’ll go to different locations for repair, maintenance or installation service.
-Some tasks might take longer than others, so the number of calls you can go on could vary.
+As a technician, you’ll go to different locations for repair, maintenance or installation jobs.
+Some work might require more time than others, so the number of calls you can take care of might vary.

-Because HVAC is a rapidly expanding field, your salary will show it.
+As HVAC is a rapidly expanding field, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Top earners make between $56,600 and $68,000.
-However, salaries may differ based on your locationand its cost of living.
+However, salaries could fluctuate based on your area and its cost of living.

-Aside from running your own business, there are a wide range of extra career opportunities.
+Other than running your own business, there are a wide range of other career opportunities.
 These can be:

 HVAC manager, $72,515 average salary